chevere/xr-docs/developer/custom-inspectors.md

 ## XrInspectorNull

-💡 Use `XrInspectorNullTrait` to implement the `XrInspectorInterface` as a `null` inspector to void any inspection call if XR is disabled.
+💡 Use `XrInspectorNullTrait` to implement the `XrInspectorInterface` as a `null` inspector to void any inspection call if XR Debug is disabled.

 ```php
 <?php